-This will be the first Christmas since the new EU General Data Protection Regulation (GDPR) became fully enforceable on 25th May 2018.
-The GDPR places many new restrictions on the way personal data can be collected and processed.
-It hassignificant consequences for all of the above.
+Since the EU General Data Protection Regulation (no the UK GDPR) became fully enforceable on 25th May 2018 there are many more restrictions on the way personal data can be collected and processed.
+It has significant consequences for all of the above.